fastrgv/Reliquarium/README.md

 Windows users should read "windows-setup.txt".
 Mac users see "osx-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
-The proper command to extract the archive and maintain the directory structure is "7z x filename".

 On OSX, you can use Keka.

 Open a command line terminal, then cd to the install directory.

 --------------------------------------------------------------------
-Windows users type "winreliq.bat".
+Windows users type "winreliq.bat" for Win64, or "w32reliq.bat" for Win32.

 --------------------------------------------------------------------
 Linux users type "gnureliq.sh" to start the game.
 In Linux, you may also double click the icon for reliquarium in the file manager.

 The distributed linux executables require glibc v2.14 or newer.
 That means if your distribution is older, it might not run, and you will need to recompile.
 Another option, however is that linux users can probably run the Windows executables under "wine".
-Here is an example that works on my linux machine:
+Here are two examples that work on my linux machine:

+		wine bin/win/reliquarium.exe

 		wine bin/win/tomb6.exe

 Thusly, each executable can be called directly, skipping the selection screen.
 Without wine that would be:

 		bin/gnu/tomb6

+On the other hand, I suggest that Windows users DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
+Simply use the windows version.

 --------------------------------------------------------------------
 The Mac command line version is initiated by opening a terminal, navigating to the install_directory, and typing "macreliq.sh" on the command line.